-If you’re interested in becoming a Senior Editor, please take a look at this article.
+If you’re interested in becoming a reviewer, please take a look at this article.

-If you’re a Senior Editor, you’ll be able to receive and work on review tasks.
+If you’re a reviewer, you’ll be able to receive and work on review tasks.
 These are larger tasks that are often FAQs or website content, so they need to be of the highest quality possible and consistent with our Language Guidelines and the client’s instructions.

 Review tasks can be up to several thousand words, so they will have likely been edited by several editors.
 It’s important, therefore, to ensure that the style is consistent throughout the whole text.
 To give you the space to do this, we don’t have a strict time limit like we do with some tasks.